xlambein/zezaye/README.md

 ## To-Do

-- [ ] Simplify the compiler test code by using the reader
 - [ ] Refactor `panic`s into compiler errors
 - [ ] Conditional expressions
 - [ ] Heap allocations